 Doug Babb, CEO

 On that same date, the role of CEO was assumed by Doug Babb.
-Doug has a long and successful history of leadership in business including Executive Vice President and Chief Administrative and Legal Officer at Beverly Enterprises and Senior Vice President at the Burlington Northern Santa Fe Corporation.
-He and his family have lived in Fort Smith since 2000 and he is actively involved in many organizations including the Donald W. Reynolds Cancer Support Foundation, the Fort Smith Regional Chamber of Commerce, United Way, and the University of Arkansas - Fort Smith.
-Doug is well respected for relationship building and is personally committed to strengthening healthcare in our area.
+Doug had a long and successful history of leadership in business including Executive Vice President and Chief Administrative and Legal Officer at Beverly Enterprises and Senior Vice President at the Burlington Northern Santa Fe Corporation.
+For over 7 years, Doug worked tirelessly with a personal commitment to strengthening healthcare in our area.